dptriani/WorkshopExample/README.md

 To use this framework you will need to:

 1. Replace my email (dptriani@gmail.com) with your own.
-2. Replace all instances of dptriani & samuelreay, with your own username (case insensitive replace).
+2. Replace all instances of dptriani & dptriani, with your own username (case insensitive replace).
 3. Replace my name (Dian Puspita Triani) with yours (used in the doc and license).
 3. Update the project name if you rename it.
 (At this point, should have edits to .travis.yml, setup.py, README.md, conf.py, LICENSE.)
 4. Enable Travis, CodeCov and Codacy.
 (You may need to make a commit and push after enabling travis to kick off a build.)